scw007/scw007.github.io/rts.md

 There isn't a lot out there for creating games in Go.
 There also isn't a lot out there for handling network programing for multiplayer games in go.
 I've been doing a lot of game development in Go, and I'd like to share how I've been implementing an RTS game using [ebiten](https://ebiten.org/) and websockets.

 ## Networking Overview
 I think its important to start with the networking aspect of any multiplayer game.
-In my experience, it is easier to implement multiplayer first than to add it to an existing game. !!!IF YOU IMPLEMENT IT LATER EXAMPLE!!!
+In my experience, it is easier to implement multiplayer first than to add it to an existing game.
+If you implement it later, you may run into issues refactoring major parts of your game logic, mainly around handling the gamestate.

 Here's an overview of how my initial client-server networking model works: